Ficool

 "How long have you been practicing regularly?"

 "Since then.
-Daily practice when no one's watching."
+Daily practice when no one was looking."

 Roxy sat back down on the ground, but this time it wasn't from emotional defeat.
 It was from pure, uncontrollable shock.

-"Two brothers."
-She murmured to herself, staring into space.
+"Two brothers," she muttered to herself, staring into the void.
 "Two absolute prodigies.
-Both with incantation-less magic.
-One of them with incantation-less healing after just one day..."
+Both with voiceless magic.
+One of them with voiceless healing after a single day..."
 She looked up at Daiki.
 "What kind of family is this...?"

-Daiki observed her with a neutral expression, slightly tilting his head.
+Daiki watched her with a neutral expression, tilting his head slightly.

 "Sensei, are you alright?
 You look pale."
-Though she was already quite pale to begin with.
+Although she was already very pale to begin with.

 Roxy blinked several times, processing.